veeneck/fnse/content/modules/northshore/castle.md

 - title: MakerSpace
 - title: Citizen Scientists
 - title: Paper Weaving
+subtitle: ''
+text_left: ''
+button: ''
+button_icon: ''

 ---
 C.A.P. is the acronym for the Castle Apprenticeship Program, previously called the “Schoolwide Enrichment Model” (SEM) that North Shore Elementary piloted in 2016.
 CAP is a [research-based program out of the University of Connecticut](https://gifted.uconn.edu/semr-about2/) that focuses on giving every child exposure to gifted curriculum and project based learning.
 This is an opportunity for all students to explore an area of interest in a nontraditional setting.
 CAP is traditionally experienced as an 8-week session.
-Every Wednesday from 845AM – 945AM students report to a “cluster” that they have chosen based on their personal interests.
+Every Wednesday from 8:45AM – 9:45AM students report to a “cluster” that they have chosen based on their personal interests.
 Throughout this 8-week session, each cluster works on creating a final product that they will showcase for parents and families at the end of the session.
 Previous projects include: